Every business has a website, no matter how small their business is.

-You can use one of the free WordPress themes or get an affordable theme from Creative Market.
+You can use one of the free WordPress themes.
 Or you can also use a theme that includes a visual builder (allowing you to drag and drop each element) like Elegant Themes’ Divi.

 Check out my step-by-step guide for more details about creating your WordPress website!

 If your readers make an effort to visit your website, it means they want to know more about you.

 You definitely need an About page on your website.
 This is where you let readers know about you.
 Also, do decide on how much you want to reveal about yourself.

 For instance, I share more personal information on my About page.
 Including how I’m weak in English and how I started off writing fanfiction first.
 Besides the short biography, I also included visual elements like things I love and my author journey timeline.